squidscode/Time-Complexity-Tester/README.md

 We can use this class to determine the time complexity of many different types of functions by writing a unary function that takes an integer and *transforming* the input into a field in a larger multi-argument function (while holding all other variables constant).

-This program is capable of determining the difference between Big Omega, Θ(...), and Big O, O(...), and the user can write tests for either measure of time complexity.
+This program is capable of determining the difference between Big Theta, Θ(f(n)), and Big O, O(f(n)), and the user can write tests for either measure of time complexity.

 ## Example #1
 Let's try to determine the time complexity of the following function: